nfroze/Project-15-Observability-Stack/README.md

 # Project 15: Observability Stack

-Comprehensive monitoring and logging platform on AWS EKS with Prometheus/Grafana for metrics and ELK Stack for centralised logging.
+Elasticsearch cluster on Kubernetes with Logstash and Kibana.
 Fluentd DaemonSet for log collection.
-Terraform infrastructure as code.
+Prometheus and Grafana for metrics.
+Index lifecycle management.

 ## Technologies